karelz/karelz.github.io/_includes/thesis.md

 ## Master thesis - topics

-Prototype **WebTransport** in .NET Core based on already existing HTTP/3 and QUIC implementations.
+**[Reseved as of 2025/7 - Patrik Trefil, MFF UK]** Prototype **WebTransport** in .NET Core based on already existing HTTP/3 and QUIC implementations.
 WebTransport is new networking protocol based on HTTP/3 and QUIC protocols, currently in [draft stage](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-http3-02).
 It supports sending data both reliably and unreliably.
 It can be viewed as next generation of popular WebSockets protocol (which is based on HTTP 1.1 and HTTP/2 protocols).

 ***
 <br/>